golubovicluka/golubovicluka/README.md

 ## About Me

-- 💻 Currently employed as a Software Engineer at Software Engineering Lab
+- 💻 Currently working as a Software Engineer at Software Engineering Lab - Belgrade.
-- 🔭 Studying Software Engineering in Belgrade
+- 🎓 Studying Software Engineering in Belgrade
--

 ## My Tech Stack & Tools